4 Ways To Use Geospatial Data To Optimize Your Business

 Geospatial foot traffic data can provide insight into store visitation patterns

-2. Harnessing Geospatial Data to Operate a Retail Media Network
+2. Harnessing Geospatial Data to Operate and Use Retail Media Networks

-Geospatial data is also crucial for allowing retailers to capitalize on the growing retail media network opportunity – which allows stores to utilize their physical footprints to generate advertising revenue.
-Physical visits are for in-store advertisements what ad impressions are for websites.
-And foot traffic data, combined with additional geospatial datasets, can yield the visitation metrics and audience segmentations needed to attract the right advertising partners.
+Geospatial data is also crucial for allowing retailers to capitalize on the growing retail media network opportunity, through which retailers can utilize their physical footprints to generate advertising revenue.
+Physical visits are for in-store advertisements what ad impressions are for websites – so gaining visibility into a store or group of stores' visitor base and visitation metrics allows retailers to attract the right advertisers and optimize their partners’ campaigns.

 3. Evaluating Commercial Real Estate Opportunities with Geospatial Data